as-stefit/as-privacy-policy/privacy-policy.md

 ### Children’s Privacy
 This Services do not address anyone under the age of 13.
 We do not knowingly collect personal identifiable information from children under 13.
 In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
 If you  are  a  parent  or  guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.

+### Account Deletion
+Users have the right to request the deletion of their account and any associated data.
+To initiate this process, please send an email to as.stefit@gmail.com with the subject "Request to delete account."
+The request must be sent from the email address associated with the account.
+We will process your request within 30 days and notify you once the account has been deleted.
+Please note that once deleted, the account and all associated data cannot be recovered.

 ### Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.